How to Make Reusable Disinfecting Wipes

 Choose Your Cloth

 The first step to making homemade reusable disinfecting wipes is deciding what type of cloth you want to use.
-If you’re just wiping down countertops, you can simply use a lightweight cotton cloth.
+If you’re just wiping down countertops, you can simply use an organic unbleached cotton unpaper towel.

 On the other hand, if you plan on doing a good amount of scrubbing, you might find some washcloths will work better because they’re thicker.